johnwcowan/r7rs-work/MaybeEither.md

 ## Acknowledgements

-The Maybe and Either types and their procedures are based on Scala's Option and Either types, though the name "Maybe"
+The Maybe and Either types and their procedures are based on Scala's Option and Either types, though the name "Maybe" comes from Haskell.
-(which I think is catchier than "Option) comes from Haskell.
+(I think "Maybe" is catchier than "Option", which ultimately comes from ML.)
 The trivalent logic is based on Chicken's `sql-null` egg.